-The Department of Health and Human Services (DHHS), which includes the NIH (National Institutes of Health), and the DoD (Department of Defense) currently establish salary caps.
-The salary cap is indexed to a specified Executive Pay Level and changes periodically.
+The Department of Health and Human Services (DHHS), which includes the NIH (National Institutes of Health) enforces a salary cap which is indexed to a specified Executive Pay Level and changes periodically.

 The DHHS salary cap limits the amount which can be charged to a DHHS project (or related cost sharing account) by limiting the maximum annual salary rate for a 100%, 12-month FTE.
 The rate is set annually and applies to all awards made that year.

 DHHS establishes the funding limitation for salaries at the time that a competitive award is made.
 However, if subsequent (non-competing) funding is awarded during a year with a higher salary cap, NIH will allow existing funds to be re-budgeted to that level.
 Typically, no new funds will be awarded for this purpose.

 PHS (Public Health Service)funds salary up to the level of the cap in effect on the award date

 Use a special expenditure type to capture difference between actual pay & what can be charged to a PHS award